 Navigating Vacation Pay Rules: A BC Employer's General Guide

-• After five years of unwavering commitment: 6% of total earnings or a period of three weeks off.
+After five years of service: 6% of total earnings or a minimum of three weeks off.
+This minimum was legislated under BC’s Employment Standards Act and has been in effect since January 1, 2023.

 Vacation pay starts to accrue the day an employee is hired, and entitlement begins at the one year anniversary of that start date.